JoaoAJMatos/Luna/README.md

 # Luna
-A blockchain implementation with it's own cryptocurrency and a fully developed API (Work-in-Progress)
+A blockchain implementation with it's own cryptocurrency and a fully developed API